Blueprint Specification

 name: lightning

-ipAllowList: # required - allow external connections from everywhere
+ipAllowList: # Allow external connections from everywhere

 - source: 0.0.0.0/0